What is depression?

 ”My best friend has been acting so strange lately.
 Now she’s really scaring me because yesterday she said the world would be better off without her.”

-The deep despair and hopelessness that goes along with depression can make suicide feel like the only way to escape the pain.
-If you have a loved one with depression, take any suicidal talk or behavior seriously and learn to recognize the warning signs.
+The deep despair and hopelessness that accompanies depression can make suicide feel like the only way to escape the pain.
+If you have a loved one with depression, take any suicidal talk or behaviour seriously and learn to recognize the warning signs.